 Currently, RDTs for malaria alone are available, but febrile illness rapid diagnostic tests (FIRDTs) for that identify other conditions have the added potential to target the use of ACTs to cases where the malaria parasite is among the responsible pathogens and, where it is not, point to the pathogen responsible.
 By cutting down on the unnecessary use of antimalarials and antibiotics through better targeting, FIRDTs can slow the spread of drug resistance.
 But FIRDTs must reach patients whether in a public sector facility, private clinic or retail outlet and treatment must be informed by the result for these benefits to be realized.
 Subsidies and the right pricing of antibiotics, antimalarials, and RDTs to consumers are key.

-This project of the Centers for Disease Dynamics, Economics & Policy (CDDEP) will explore febrile illness management in the short term, when only malaria RDTs are available; in the medium and long term, as RDTs for other febrile conditions become available; and more generally, the ways in which RDTs can be used within and outside of healthcare systems.
-The project will also introduce a framework of models for global financing to enhance FIRDT adoption and decisionmaking based on results.
+This CDDEP project explores febrile illness management in the short term, when only malaria RDTs are available; in the medium and long term, as RDTs for other febrile conditions become available; and more generally, the ways in which RDTs can be used within and outside of healthcare systems.
+The project also introduces a framework of models for global financing to enhance FIRDT adoption and decisionmaking based on results.